 11/12/2025 • Andrew Lowdon

-Landing pages with improved UX design tend to perform up to four times better.
-This shows how much the right balance of interactive and static elements can influence conversions.
+Landing pages with improved UX design can perform up to four times better, which shows how much impact the right structure and layout can have on your conversions.

 Interactive elements are parts of a landing page that respond when users take action, such as clicking, hovering, or entering information.
 Common examples include sliders, product demos, chatbots, quizzes, and animated graphics.